 Frequently Asked Questions & Answers

-Now I must tell you a quick testimony.
 A mom phoned me a few days before we came here and shared that she felt terrible.
 She had bought Math-U-See Gamma for her one child and Delta for the other.
 After having bought the kit, she thought to herself “Oh, I have a good idea.
 I will just leave the student book exactly as it is, and copy it so that I won’t have to buy it when my next child is ready for it.”

 So she took all her maths and language books and had them copied and bound.
 Soon after having this done, she woke up in the night with God convicting her that she had done wrong.
 Her thought had been that this approach was acceptable, seeing as everyone was doing it.
-That’s what you do as a home educator (Homeschooler), you save money and use the extra funds elsewhere.
+That’s what you do as a home educator (Homeschooler), you save money and use the funds elsewhere.
 But instead, she phoned us, the resource supplier and confessed “I need to repent, I need you to please tell me how to make it right.
 I want to pay for the books that I copied for my children because God has spoken to my heart.
 I need you to tell me how to handle it because I know many people are doing the same thing.”

 Disregard of Copyright